How the West Was Won (TV series): Home media

 The series was remastered and released in 2012, also in 5 boxes (Box 1 – August 31; Boxes 2-5 - September 25), as well as a complete box November 21, 2012.

 Warner Home Video has released the first two seasons on DVD in Region 1; season 1 was released on July 9, 2013, followed by season 2 on July 15, 2014.
 The third and final season was released by Warner Archive as an MOD DVD on April 19, 2016.

 The second season's broadcast consisted of 14 episodes, with the episodes 1, 2, and 14 being for a three hour time slot, while the remaining 11 episodes for a 60 minute window.
-In international syndication those 14 episodes where re-cut to 10 episodes somewhat in equal length around 90 minutes each.
+In international syndication those 14 episodes were re-cut to 10 episodes somewhat in equal length around 90 minutes each.

 Novelization

 In January 1978, a nearly 400-page "epic length" paperback novelization of a number of early episodes, written by Lou Cameron, was published by Ballantine Books.
 A prolific and versatile paperback scribe whose credits include winning a Western Writers of America Spur Award for his novel The Spirit Horses, Cameron's novelization adapted teleplays and screen stories by Calvin Clements, Colley Cibber, Howard Fast, William Kelley, John Mantley, Katharyn Michaelian, Jack Miller and Earl W. Wallace.
 The novel, sharing the title of the series, is not to be confused with the identically titled 1962 feature film which was itself adapted into a novel by Louis L'Amour.